-Wendy Cadge is a Professor in the Sociology Department and Women’s, Gender & Sexuality Studies Program at Brandeis University.
+Wendy Cadge is the Barbara Mandel Professor of Humanistic Social Sciences and Professor of Sociology at Brandeis University.
 She received her BA from Swarthmore College with majors in religion, sociology and anthropology, and her MA and PhD in sociology from Princeton University.

 Her research explores issues in contemporary American religion.
 She is currently working on a series of projects about how religion is present in public institutions including ports, airports, healthcare organizations, institutions of higher education, and other sites.
 Her current book project, God Around the Edges?
 Moral Frameworks in Times of Crisis, asks who chaplains are and what scholars can learn about how people make sense of suffering by analyzing their daily work.
 It is based on several years of ethnographic and historical research in Boston.

 Other lines of research explore how religion and spirituality are present in healthcare organizations (see Paging God: Religion in the Halls of Medicine), how hospital ethics committees do their work, and how healthcare professionals make sense of their work.
 Cadge’s first book, Heartwood: The First Generation of Theravada Buddhism in America, examined how immigrant Buddhists from Thailand and mostly white convert Buddhists understand and practice Buddhism in the United States.
 She has also written about medical studies of intercessory prayer, religion and immigration, immigrants in small cities, conflicts over homosexuality in mainline Protestant churches, same-sex marriage, and religion in the non-profit sector.